smd-ros-rpm-release/moveit_visual_tools-release/README.md

 In your class' constructor add:
 ```
-visual_tools_.reset(new moveit_visual_tools::VisualTools("base_link","/moveit_visual_markers"));
+visual_tools_.reset(new moveit_visual_tools::VisualTools("base_frame","/moveit_visual_markers"));
 ```

-Change the first parameter to the name of your robot's base link, and the second parameter to whatever name you'd like to use for the corresponding Rviz marker ROS topic.
+Change the first parameter to the name of your robot's base frame, and the second parameter to whatever name you'd like to use for the corresponding Rviz marker ROS topic.

 There are several other settings you can adjust, which I might get around to documenting in the future:
 ```